nasa/simplegrid/README.rst

         --lat_subscale 10               \
         --outfile regrid005.mitgrid

-Determining boundary quantities
+Determining boundary grid terms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In most cases, mitgrid data that spans tracer cells is undefined along boundaries (for example, "U" cell quantities RAW and DXV along a tile's western and eastern edges).  "addfringe" functionality can compute this boundary, or fringe, data if an adjacent tile is provided.
+In most cases, mitgrid data that spans tracer cells is undefined along boundaries (for example, "U" cell quantities RAW and DXV along a tile's western and eastern edges).  "addfringe" functionality can compute this boundary, or fringe, grid data if an adjacent tile is provided.

 The following augments a 2x2 tile with boundary data computed using an eastern edge-adjacent 2x2 tile: